lhvk/venue-finder/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at lars.kallak@gmail.com.
+If you have any questions or feedback, feel free to reach out to me at lars.kallak@gmail.com.